-You can use the 🧝 key to mute the handset, headset, or speakerphone.
+You ca an use the 🥡 key to mute the handset, headset, or speakerphone.
 When you use the key on your phone, you cannot be heard on an active call or on a conference.
-For muted calls, the handsfree LED flashes and the  key LED is on.
-To switch mute on or off, press Note: If you place a mutad call on hold, the phone automatically takes the call off muta
+For muted calls, the handsfree LED flashes and the wey LED is on.
+To switch mute on or off, press 严 Note: If you place a muted call on hold, the phone automatically takes the call off mute =# when you reconnect to the call.